3 iGaming CMO challenges and how to overcome them through personalization

 Although the iGaming industry remains one of the most challenging markets to influence, let’s not forget that the engine of every business is a customer, and in this case, the player.
 This belief is as old as time but still works.
 You need to stay as close to your players as possible and listen to them attentively.

 Frosmo SaaS personalization platform provides iGaming companies with complete freedom to offer any type of personalized customer experience, regardless of the operator’s existing technology stack and resources.

 The application of AI and machine learning in technology like Frosmo has presented an opportunity to learn the behavioral patterns of players and apply that intelligence in real-time to present timely and relevant proposals.
 This can include predicting churn, identifying VIPs, or understanding what games are interesting for an individual.
-The business case is an increase in player lifetime value and reduction in marketing cost, this ultimately drives both the business top and bottom line.
+The business case is an increase in player lifetime value and a reduction in marketing cost, this ultimately drives both the business’s top and bottom line.